 Stay focused on who you serve

 Always stay focused on the customers and clients you serve.
 Your relationships with them are vital.
 They have to trust that you have their best interests at heart and that you’re committed to serving them.

 Having conversations with your customers, in real life and online, helps build that trust.
 When you can speak to their issues using language that resonates with them, they’ll start to trust that you know how to help solve their problems.
 You’ll get feedback about what you’re doing well, where you’re falling down on the job, and what you can do to serve them better.

-And that’s the only way you’ll keep those plates magically spinning in the air.
+That’s the only way you’ll stay cash flow positive—and keep those plates magically spinning in the air.